Use composite models in Power BI Desktop

-Previously in Power BI Desktop when you used a DirectQuery in a report, no other data connections whether DirectQuery or Import were allowed for that report.
-With composite models that restriction is removed, and a report can seamlessly include data connections from more than one DirectQuery or import data connection, in any combination you choose.
+Previously in Power BI Desktop, when you used a DirectQuery in a report, no other data connections—whether DirectQuery or Import—were allowed for that report.
+With composite models, that restriction is removed.
+A report can seamlessly include data connections from more than one DirectQuery or Import data connection, in any combination you choose.

 The composite models capability in Power BI Desktop consists of three related features:

 Composite models: Allows a report to have multiple data connections, including DirectQuery connections or Import, in any combination.
 This article describes composite models in detail.

 Many-to-many relationships: With composite models, you can establish many-to-many relationships between tables.
 This approach removes requirements for unique values in tables.
 It also removes previous workarounds, such as introducing new tables only to establish relationships.
 For more information, see Many-to-many relationships in Power BI Desktop (preview).

 Storage mode: You can now specify which visuals require a query to back-end data sources.
 Visuals that don't require a query are imported even if they're based on DirectQuery.
 This feature helps improve performance and reduce back-end load.
 Previously, even simple visuals such as slicers initiated queries that were sent to back-end sources.
 For more information, see Storage mode in Power BI Desktop (preview).

 With composite models, you can connect to a variety of data sources when you use Power BI Desktop or the Power BI service.
 You can make those data connections in a couple of ways:

 - By importing data to Power BI, which is the most common way to get data.

 - By connecting directly to data in its original source repository by using DirectQuery.
 To learn more about DirectQuery, see Use DirectQuery in Power BI.